1wunderkind/loopgpt-backend/docs/security_rls.md

 # Row Level Security (RLS) Contract

-This document defines the security model for the LoopGPT database.
+This document defines the security model for the LooptOS database.
 All tables containing user data MUST have RLS enabled.

 ## Security Model